Many or all companies we feature compensate us. Compensation and editorial

 If you’re approved, you’ll need to sign off on the loan paperwork.
 You’ll also need to share your bank account information so the lender can deposit the loan funds.
 Depending on your choice of your lender, you may be able to get the funds as soon as the next business day.

-Alternatives to personal loans if you have bankruptcies on your credit report
+Alternatives to personal loans for people with bankruptcies

 If you can’t get a personal loan after bankruptcy, you may have other options for borrowing.
 Each of these can have pros and cons.